kjmj/twitterDataMining/readme.md

 ## View Results (Quick Setup)

-Just open "twitterMiner.ipynb" in a program capable of viewing it
+Just open "twitterMiner.ipynb" in a program capable of viewing it (GitHub can do this)

 ## Setup